 Enrolling your child in a sport that they may enjoy can help them make friends while they exercise.
 Look for a youth athletic training program near me to see what may be available in your area.
 Talk to your child to see what kind of activities they are interested in.
 You might try a few different sports so that they can experience them to see which one is more fun for them.
 Keeping them moving like this strengthens their muscles and bones and keeps them physically healthy.
 It also develops a fit lifestyle that they can hold to when they become adults.

 Get Out Together

 Designate a time of the day when your entire family shuts off their devices and goes outside.
-You can take a walk, ride bicycles, or have a picnic.
+You can take a walk, ride bicycles, jump on your 8-foot trampoline or have a picnic.
 If the weather is cold, you can go sledding or ice skating.
 You can also find an indoor space such as a trampoline park if the weather is inclement.
-Doing activities like this allows you to bond with the other members of your family while you get exercise together.
+Doing activities like this allows you to bond with the other members of your family while you get to exercise together.